XuhanLiu/DrugEx/README.md

 Usage
 ======
-For designing the novel drug molecules with SMILES representation, you should do the following steps sequentially by running scripts:
+``drugex`` installs a command line interface that can be used to access the scripts.
+Note: some of them haven't been ported to the CLI yet, and still have to be accessed as python modules.
+For designing the novel drug molecules with SMILES representation, you should do the following steps sequentially by running:

-1. `python -m drugex.dataset`:
+1. `drugex dataset`:
     Preparing your dataset for pre-training and fine-tuning the RNN model as initial states of exploitation network and exploration network.
-2. `python -m drugex.environ`:
+Run with:
+    `drugex dataset -d data`.
+2. `drugex environ`:
     Training your predictor as the environment for providing the final reward for the action from the agent.
 The performance can also be evaluated through n-fold cross validation and independent test.
 For example, to train on the A2AR data, run:
-    - `python -m drugex.environ -p data/A2AR_raw.txt -a RF`
+    - `drugex environ -p data/A2AR_raw.txt -a RF`
-    - `python -m drugex.environ -p data/A2AR_raw.txt -a DNN`
+    - `drugex environ -p data/A2AR_raw.txt -a DNN`
-    - `python -m drugex.environ -p data/A2AR_raw.txt -a KNN`
+    - `drugex environ -p data/A2AR_raw.txt -a KNN`
-    - `python -m drugex.environ -p data/A2AR_raw.txt -a NB`
+    - `drugex environ -p data/A2AR_raw.txt -a NB`
-    - `python -m drugex.environ -p data/A2AR_raw.txt -a SVM`
+    - `drugex environ -p data/A2AR_raw.txt -a SVM`
 3. `python -m drugex.pretrainer`:
     Pre-training the RNN model as initialization of exploitation network acted as agent for molecule design.
 Fine-tuning the same RNN model as exploration